 “Get all the advice you can, and you will succeed; without it you will fail.”Proverbs 15:22 GNT

-Our relationship with God and with others suffers when we neglect to get the appropriate help when dealing with difficult personal issues.
+Our relationship with God and with others suffers when we neglect to get appropriate and timely help when dealing with difficult personal issues.
 Ignoring them usually creates other problems.
 Quick self-help patches are temporary.
 And, procrastination only makes them bigger and harder to overcome.
 We can experience a time of refreshing when we finally take care of them, but not without having some regrets that could have been avoided.

 We were not made to do this life alone, especially when we join the family of God through faith in Jesus Christ.
 We can definitely learn a lot from our mistakes, shortcomings, and failures, but they alone cannot sustain us.
 We also need to build our faith by regularly hearing God’s word.
 We need to grow our spiritual knowledge by studying the Word ourselves.
 And, we should learn from the wisdom of others, especially those who can empathize with us.

 In a world of reactive and proactive people, which one are you?
 Do you take preemptive measures in order to avoid potential problems?
 Or, do you wait till things go pear-shaped before dealing with them?
 Are you known for tackling challenges head-on?
-Or, for allowing either spiritual cockiness, apathy, or downright laziness to take control causing more frustration than necessary?
+Or, for allowing either spiritual pride, apathy, or downright laziness to take control causing more frustration than necessary?
 When dealing with personal struggles, do you believe that praying about them is enough?
 Or, do you promptly seek godly advice to help you overcome them?
 Most of us could actually enjoy a less stressful life if we learn to share our burdens and realize that there is still lots to learn about everything.

 “We who are strong ought to bear with the shortcomings of the weak and not to please ourselves.”Romans 15:1 BSB